kubos/kubos/services/pumpkin-mcu-service/README.rst

-Python Service Example
+Pumpkin MCU Service
 ======================

-This is an example of a subsystem service implemented in Python.
+Hardware service for all Pumpkin Modules that run off MCU commands.

-This service listens on http://127.0.0.1:5000/graphql for graphql queries and mutations.
+This service listens on 127.0.0.1:8123 for UDP graphql queries and mutations.
-Queries are requests for state information (telemetry).
-Mutations are equivalent to commands.

-There is also a graphiql interface at http://127.0.0.1:5000/graphiql for ease of development.
+Queries are telemetry requests (data obtained from the module) Mutations are commands (data written to the module) Both require I2C interaction with the module

 .. note::
-   The IP address and port used by this service is controlled by a file `config.yml` found in the root `python-service` directory.
+   The IP address, port, and module address configuration used by this service is controlled by a file `config.toml` found in the root `pumpkin-mcu-service` directory.
+You MUST set the module addresses within the config file to match your hardware configuration.

-Currently this payload has a single member `powerOn`.

 Example query:

 .. code::
-   {
-       subsystem {
+   query {
-           powerOn
-       }
+       mcuTelemetry(
+           module:"sim",
+           fields:["firmware_version","commands_parsed","scpi_errors"]
    }